Lifestyle

 Is there a different retirement age for women compared to men?

-While women do tend to retire earlier, the retirement age for Social Security benefits is the same for both women and men.
-The age at which you can start receiving full retirement benefits depends on your birth year, not your gender.
+While women tend to retire earlier, the retirement age for Social Security is the same for both genders.
+The full retirement age (FRA) depends on your birth year, not your gender.

 What is the full retirement age?